cFocusWeb/blanchette-website/content/franchises/grenouille.en.md

   - Sept-Îles
   - Thetford Mines
   - Trois-Rivières
-  - Baie Comeau
+  - Baie-Comeau
   - Rivière-du-Loup
   - Bromont
-  - Saint-Georges de Beauce
+  - St-Georges
   - Drummondville
+  - Mont-Laurier
 ---
 ## Little Frog – Overview of the Banner

 ### A success story

-The very first Little Frog was opened in 2005, quickly followed by many other locations for a total number of 18 live show bars throughout the province.
+The very first Little Frog was opened in 2005, quickly followed by many other locations for a total number of 16 live show bars throughout the province.

 ### The Little Frog lets our artists shine!